Mark Zuckerberg: Other roles and projects

 A month after Zuckerberg launched Facebook in February 2004, i2hub, another campus-only service, created by Wayne Chang and focusing on peer-to-peer file sharing, was launched.
 At the time, both i2hub and Facebook were gaining the attention of the press and growing rapidly in users and publicity.
 In August 2004, Zuckerberg, Andrew McCollum, Adam D'Angelo, and Sean Parker launched a competing peer-to-peer file sharing service called Wirehog, a precursor to Facebook Platform applications, which was launched in 2007.

 In 2013, Zuckerberg launched Internet.org, which he described as an initiative to provide Internet access to the five billion people without it as of the launch date.
 The project faced significant opposition in India, where activists said its limited internet ran counter to the principle of net neutrality; Zuckerberg responded by saying that a limited internet was better than no internet.
 Internet.org was shut down in India in February 2016.

 Zuckerberg is a board member of the solar sail spacecraft development project Breakthrough Starshot, which he co-founded with Yuri Milner and Stephen Hawking in 2016.

+In 2026, Zuckerberg was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.